ibm-messaging/mq-metric-samples/README.md

 mechanism.
 Using the command line flags for controlling passwords is not recommended for security-sensitive environments.

-Where authentication is needed for access to the database, passwords for those can also be passed via stdin.
+Where authentication is needed for access to a database, passwords for those can also be passed via stdin.

 ## YAML configuration for all exporters